rust-lang/rfcs/text/2906-cargo-workspace-deduplicate.md

 ## Effect on `cargo read-manifest`

-Similar to `cargo metadata`, the `cargo read-manifest` command will perform all necessary subsitutions when presenting the output as JSON.
+Similar to `cargo metadata`, the `cargo read-manifest` command will perform all necessary substitutions when presenting the output as JSON.

 ## Effect resolution for relative `path` dependencies